Dance

 Dancing at CubaDupa 2016 - photo by AmandalaMost of the members of Wellington Batucada were inspired to join the group in the same way – we heard the drumming and it moved us… we couldn’t stand still – we just had to dance!
 Some of us have decided to join the band as drummers, and others just want to keep on dancing.
 Our dancers are an integral part of Wellington Batucada, just as they are in Brazil – and they provide the movement and spectacle that accompanies our music.

-We are now accepting registrations of interest for our 2024 dance beginners’ course.
-Check out the Join us page to find out more.
+We are now accepting registrations of interest for our 2025 dance course.

 How it works in the Brazilian Carnaval